Students: Looking for advising?

 Partner: North Fair Oaks Community Alliance

-Support a new grassroots organization in the community of North Fair Oaks, adjacent to Redwood City, by improving outreach and communication in the community and assisting with the organization's operations.
+Support a new grassroots organization in the community of North Fair Oaks, adjacent to Redwood City, seeking to empower community members and build resilience to heat waves, wildfire impacts, and other climate risks.

 Applications closed